Section 15: Date of filing application

 When a divisional application is filed out of time (but earlier than the date of issue of the grant letter) the first question to be decided is whether or not discretion under r.108(1) should be exercised to allow the application to proceed under s.15(9) (see 15.21).
 This matter should be disposed of before any further proceedings on the case, including any consideration as to whether amendment is necessary under s.76(1), take place.
 If no, or inadequate, reasons as to why the late filing should be allowed are given initially, a suitable explanation should be sought, only a short time being allowed for a reply.
 If a convincing response is not forthcoming, a hearing should be offered.
 The applicant should be informed that proceedings on the application will not continue until the question as to whether the late filing will be allowed has been settled.

 [ The decision whether to allow the late filing may be taken by a Senior Examiner, who may also offer a hearing when a convincing reason for the late filing is not forthcoming.
 If an application seeking divisional status is received after the “parent” has been marked in order for grant and the grant letter has not yet been produced, the formalities examiner should set back the status of the case on OPTICS (for the search examiner to reinstate when appropriate) and minute the file to this effect.
 If the grant letter has already been produced but not issued, the formalities examiner should defer issue of the grant letter but should not take any action on OPTICS until the search examiner has indicated whether the parent should be withdrawn from the grant cycle.
-Where issue has already occurred, grant should be rescinded cf 18.89 90 if the filing was foreshadowed and is considered by a Senior Examiner or Deputy Director to merit treatment as a divisional.
-See 15.46 for action once a divisional has been foreshadowed or seems likely to be filed.)
-If it is decided that the parent must be withdrawn from grant, this should be communicated as a matter of urgency to the publication liaison officer who will take the necessary action. ]
+Where issue has already occurred, no further action can be taken as a divisional cannot be filed after grant of the parent. ]

 [If search and/or examination are deferred EL24 should be used to make a preliminary objection.
 SC15 should be used to issue the objection to added matter with the search report.
 The Examination Support Officer should be instructed as to what is the correct processing status to be recorded.
 If EL24 issues the status should be set as “out for ABS/ABCSE”.
 If added matter is present and search (or CSE) is performed status 3 “Searched - Do not s.16 publish yet” should be used]